uc-cdis/gdc-cohort-copilot/README.md

 # GDC Co(hort)-Pilot

-We recommend using `docker` to run **GDC Co(hort)-Pilot**.
+We recommend using `docker` to run **GDC-Cohort-Pilot**.
 Run the command below before opening http://localhost:8000 in a web browser:
 ```bash
 docker run -it --rm -p 8000:8000 --runtime nvidia --gpus all quay.io/cdis/gdc-cohort-pilot:latest
 ```